vineetmadduru1/Starfield/README.md

 Starfield (with an Oddball and Jumbo)
 =========================
 For this assignment you will make a animation of fireworks.
 This common animation is called a "starfield" since it can also be used to simulate movement through a field of stars.
-You may find slides 1 - 131 on <a href="https://drive.google.com/open?id=0Bz2ZkT6qWPYTN3NOQkh1eGR4Wmc">OOP.pptx</a> helpful.
+You may find the Chapter 7 PPT and the Starfield PPT on Edmodo helpful.

 Program requirements:
 ---------------------